-It is noted that Burley Road Burley Road is a sufficient distance from residential properties so as to not generate adverse noise impacts.
+It is noted that the proposed SEPP regional road is a sufficient distance from residential properties so as to not generate adverse noise impacts.

 9 SUMMARY OF BUSINESS PARK RECOMMENDATIONS

 Based on our investigations of the site at the Concept Plan stage of the development, the following recommendations have been established.